samathaluca/new-lazycamp/test.md

 * Test the "Please fill in this field" tooltip is revealed if the email is attempted to be sent without completion of all the required fields.

-* Test the links to the products.html Events and the separate link to campspots.html Online Camps bookings
+* Test the links to the products.html Events and the separate link to campspots.html Online Camps bookings work.

+#### Contact Us Dropdown.

-#### Contact Page (contact.html)
+##### Contact Page (contact.html)

-* Go to the contact page from the Contact dropdown in the navigation menu.
+* Get to the contact page from the Contact Us dropdown in the navigation menu.
+Click on enquiry.
 * Confirm that the contact form is laid out as expected.
 * Confirm that for a logged in user the email address field has already been populated.
 * Confirm that for a user who is not logged in the email address field is blank.